HeartOfIrons/IronUtilities/Manual.md

 ### What functions are there?
 Currently in the newest release, there are 51 functions.

+--**LOGGING**--
+CUTIL.LogMessage() - (Message,Level,Custom)
+*DESCRIPTION*
+Logs a message with an optional severity level and timestamp.
+*PARAMETERS*
+Message - A string containing the message to log.
+(Ex.
+"Hello World!")
+Level (Opt) - A string representing the log level.
+(Ex.
+"INFO" or "ERROR").
+Defaults to Strg.LogLevels.INFO.
+Custom (Opt) - A boolean indicating whether to return the log entry instead of printing it.
+Defaults to false.

+CUTIL.FilterLogs() - (Level)
+*DESCRIPTION*
+Filters the log entries by the specified log level and returns a table containing the matching entries.
+*PARAMETERS*
+Level - A string representing the log level to filter by (Ex.
+"INFO").

+CUTIL.ClearLogs() - (Level)
+*DESCRIPTION*
+Clears log entries with the specified log level.
+If no level is specified, all log entries are cleared.
+*PARAMETERS*
+Level (Opt) - A string representing the log(s) to clear by level (Ex.
+"INFO").
+If nil or unrepresented, all logs are cleared.
 --**BASIC UTILITIES**--
 ```
 CUTIL.FindInstance() - (Location,Instance,Recursive)